-Belgium consists of three regions: Brussels, Flanders and Wallonia, each with much autonomy in determining renewable support policies, except for support to offshore wind and hydro power which fall under the competence of the federal government.
-Electricity from renewable sources is promoted at regional and federal levels mainly through a quota system based on the trade of certificates, complemented by regional support measures.
+Belgium consists of three regions: Brussels, Flanders and Wallonia, each with much autonomy in determining renewable support policies.
+Yet the federal government is mandated to arrange support to offshore wind and hydro power as well as renewable heating (partly) and renewable fuels.
+Electricity from renewable sources is promoted at regional and federal levels mainly through a certificates-endorsed renewable quota scheme, complemented by regional support measures.
 In the three regions small PV installations benefit from net metering.
 The federal government supports renewable heating and cooling by way of a tax deduction on investment costs.
-The main support scheme for renewable energy sources used in transport is a quota system under the competence of the federal government.
+The main support scheme for renewable energy sources used in transport is a biofuels quota